ni/measurement-plugin-service-extension-example/docs/README.md

-# Integrating User-defined Services with Measurement Plug-In
+# Integrating Python User-defined Services with Measurement Plug-In

-This README offers a step-by-step guide for integrating a user-defined service into a measurement plug-in.
-The process includes defining the service, generating stubs, registering it with the NI Discovery Service and using the service in the measurement plug-in.
+This README provides a step-by-step guide for creating a python user-defined gRPC service and integrating it with measurement services.
+The process includes defining the service, generating stubs, registering it with the NI Discovery Service, and using the service in the measurement plug-in.

 ## Required Software